Police: Man rams vehicle into restaurant, kills 2; injuries

 - Texas jury hits Omaha trucking company with $89.6M verdict

 Charlotte-Mecklenburg police spokesman Rob Tufano called the crash a “mass casualty” incident, and reports said some of the victims were flown by helicopter to Carolinas Medical Center.
-There was no immediate report on the number of injured people or the severity of their injuries.
+There was no immediate count on the number of injured or the extent of the injuries.

 “He drove his car into the building, killing people, so that’s why we took him into custody immediately,” Bessemer City Police Chief Thomas Ellis Jr. said.
+He gave no indication what might have prompted the crash.

-Photographs taken at the scene showed a shattered opening in a restaurant wall, where the car had smashed inside the building.
+Photographs from the scene showed a shattered opening in a restaurant wall, where the car had smashed inside the building.

-The Gaston Gazette reported that wait staff said Self had initially taken his family into the restaurant and had them seated.
-He then went back out to his vehicle and drove at a high rate of speed into the area where they were sitting, they said.
+The Gaston Gazette reported that wait staff said a man had initially taken his family into the restaurant and had them seated.
+He then went back out to his vehicle and drove at a high rate of speed into the area where they were sitting, they told the paper.
 The newspaper identified the vehicle as a sports utility vehicle.

+Caleb Martin, a 14-year-old who busses tables at the restaurant, told a broadcast outlet that he saw the vehicle suddenly smash through a wall into the restaurant.

+“I walked over to my station and I heard a loud boom,” he told WSOC-TV.
+“It went straight through.”

+He added, “The one guy I could help in back, he was pretty hurt,” he added.
+He said he was stunned by what happened but managed to help paramedics move tables off the person and debris out of the way so the injured could be treated.

 Katelyn Self was a four-year veteran of the Gaston County Sheriff’s Office, Sheriff Alan Cloninger told The Charlotte Observer.
-She worked as a corporal in the jail and was off duty when she was killed.
+She had worked as a corporal in the jail and was off duty when she was fatally injured.

 Cloninger choked up as he spoke about the crash.